 Testing Your Soil, Bulletin #2286 by the University of Maine Cooperative Extension provides excellent instructions for collecting soil samples.

-Factors to Consider in Selecting a Soil Testing Laboratory by the UAF Cooperative Extension Service provides a list of soil testing laboratories where you can send samples for analysis.
+Soil Testing Information from the UAF Cooperative Extension Service provides a list of soil testing laboratories where you can send samples for analysis.

 The chapter on Soils and Fertilizers in Alaska’s Sustainable Gardening Handbook is a great resource for how much fertilizer to use in your garden and how to adjust soil pH levels.